Roy Moore Scrambles To Shift Focus To Al Franken As New Accusations Against Him Emerge

 — Judge Roy Moore (@MooreSenate) November 16, 2017

 In actuality, many Democrats and those on the left have been very quick to condemn Franken for his actions.
 Democratic senators such as Claire McCaskill, Dick Durbin, and Amy Klobuchar have already made statements chastising Franken and calling for him to step down if the allegations are true.
-Mark Joseph Stern, writing for left leaning Slate Magazine, is already demanding that Franken resign immediately or risk destroying the Democrats’ credibility on the sexual harassment issue.
+Mark Joseph Stern, writing for left-leaning Slate Magazine, is already demanding that Franken resign immediately or risk destroying the Democrats’ credibility on the sexual harassment issue.
 Conversely, although some establishment Republicans like McConnell and John McCain have called for Moore to drop out of the Alabama senate race, much of Moore’s base of support, including evangelical voters, have chosen to stick with him.

 As of this moment, though, the final fates of both Roy Moore and Al Franken remain to be decided.